 A written notice from a landlord to a tenant telling the tenant that the tenancy will end in 60 days.

 A sixty-day notice rarely has to state the landlord’s reason for ending the tenancy.

 A separate rental agreement between the original tenant and a new tenant to whom the initial tenant rents all or part of the rental unit.

 The new tenant is called a “subtenant.”
-The agreement between the original tenant and the landlord remains in force, and the actual tenant continues to be responsible for paying the rent to the landlord and for other tenant obligations.
+The agreement between the original tenant and the landlord remains in force.
+The actual tenant continues to be responsible for paying the rent to the landlord and other tenant obligations.
 (Compare to the assignment.)

 Total Rent Revenue

-The tenant’s exclusive right, created by a rental agreement between the landlord and the tenant, to use and possess the landlord’s rental unit.
+The tenant’s exclusive right, created by a rental agreement between the landlord and the tenant, uses and possesses the landlord’s rental unit.

 A person who rents or leases a rental unit from a landlord.

 The tenant gets the right to the exclusive use and possession of the rental unit during the lease or rental period.